oldgit/home-quiz/_posts/2021-02-26-quiz-questions.md

 ## The Bad Guys (6 Points)

+Name the villains and a bonus for the act
 1. In 1790, the US states of Virginia and Maryland both ceded land to allow the creation of which new legal entity?
 (1 Point)
 1. What are the only two US states that have double vowels (the same vowel consecutively) in their names?